pejuko/math_metadata_lookup/README.md

 * **:name** String.
 Author name.
 * **:format** The same as i previous function.

 Returning value depends on :format option.
 If the option is :ruby it returns array of authors.
-Author is array with three elements.
-The first one is preferred form.
-The second one is site id.
-The third element is array of strings.
-Each string represents alternative name forms.
+Author is hash with three elements.
+It contains :id, :preferred and :forms. :id is id on the site, :preferred is the preferred form of name and :forms is array containing all others forms.